learnk8s/learnk8s.io/_posts/2018-01-14-smaller_docker_images.md

 Layers store the difference between the previous and the current version of the image.
 And like git commits they're very useful if you share them with other repositories or images.

-In fact when you request an image from a registry you donwnload only the layers that you don't own.
+In fact when you request an image from a registry you donwnload only the layers that you don't own already.
 This way is much more efficient to share images.

 But layers aren't free.

-They use space and the more layer you have the bigger the final image is.
+**Layers use space** and the more layer you have the bigger the final image is.
 This is true for Git repositories too, if you think about it.
 The repository becomes bigger because it has to store all the changes between commits.

 In the past, it was a good practice to combine several `RUN` statements on a single line.
 Like in the first example.